stan-dev/design-docs/designs/0004-sparse-matrices.md

 The assignment operation `C[10, 10] = 100.0;` works fine with Eigen as the implementation leaves room in the arrays for quick insertions.
 Though because the rest of Stan assumes the amount of coefficients are fixed this should be the only block where sparse matrix access to elements defined as zero valued in the bounds should be allowed.

-The because the sparsity pattern is given in the bounds `<>` the above multiplication result `C` will have it's own sparsity pattern deduced from the result of `A * A'`.
-This is a concern of Eigen and Stan-math and I'm pretty sure would not effect the Stan language.
+Because the sparsity pattern is given in the bounds `<>` the above multiplication result `C` will have it's own sparsity pattern deduced from the result of `A * A'`.
+This is a concern of Eigen and Stan-math and I'm pretty sure would not need anything particular in the stan compiler.

 ## Parameters, Transformed Parameters, and Generated Quantities